malda-protocol/malda-lending/docs/src/src/pauser/Pauser.sol/contract.Pauser.md

 ### emergencyPauseMarket

-Pauses all operations for a market
+pauses all operations for a market

 ```solidity